 CBT is not a panacea, but it is effective for a broad range of problems.
 It’s a standard method of treatment for therapists and treatment centers everywhere for good reason.
 Its methods are backed by research, and it’s flexible enough that its methods can constantly be refined to be more effective.
 Whether you’re struggling with addiction, mental illness, or both, working with a skilled CBT therapist to learn more effective ways of thinking is a rock solid foundation on which to build your recovery.

-If you’re struggling with addiction or mental illness, The Dawn Medical Rehab and Wellness center can help.
+Contact us today, if you’re struggling with addiction or mental illness, The Dawn Medical Rehab and Wellness center can help.
 We are one of Thailand’s most respected addiction treatment and wellness centers.
 We use cutting-edge treatment modalities to provide personalized care to treat addiction, depression, anxiety, bipolar disorder, personality disorders, PTSD, and executive burnout.
-See our contact page to reach us by phone or email.